Allegany County tops Steuben County

 Addison's Bionca Conklin kept the lead intact for Steuben County in the second quarter, contributing 11 points while Addison teammate Megan Buckley chipped in four points.

-Falyn Lewis-Ellison from Whitesville netted seven points in the third quarter for Allegany County, which outscored Steuben County 16-5 in the quarter and cut a 16 point halftime deficit down to five.
+Falyn Lewis-Ellison from Whitesville netted seven points in the third quarter for Alleghany County, which outscored Steuben County 16-5 in the quarter and cut a 16 point halftime deficit down to five.

-Lewis-Ellison added nine more points in the final frame and Bailey Bennett from Genesee Valley contributed eight of her 10 total points in the last 10 minutes to power Allegany County to victory.
+Lewis-Ellison added nine more points in the final frame and Bailey Bennett from Genesee Valley contributed eight of her 10 total points in the last 10 minutes to power Alleghany County to victory.

 Lewis-Ellison led all scorers with 19 points.
 Bennett added 10 points and Sydney Root chipped in eight points for Allegany County.